TimeEfficientDP/BestFirst/README.md

 In addition we provide a simple script performing a basic test, checking the optimality of Mint.

 Our implementation uses the PQDict module (see: https://pypi.org/project/pqdict/).

-Note that the data used in the forced alignment shared cannot be shared in this repository due to their size.
-However, they can be provided upon request.
-For such data and related code as well as for further information, please contact martino.ciaperoni@aalto.fi.